nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing the data file

-OutBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+OutBook data are saved automatically as a JSON file `[JAR file location]/data/outbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, OutBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 </div>